 Cache Memory determines whether memory displays are updated during a program stop.
 When this option is set, the debugger does not update memory displays until the execution of the next single step, procedure step, or go command.
 Disable this option to display the actual memory content (for example, the content of memory mapped peripherals) when the debugger is halted.

 Download Options control the downloading of code to the target system when starting a debugging session.

 Verify Code Download compares the content of the target memory with the application program loaded in the debugger.
 Enable this option to ensure program correlation between the image loaded in target system and the image loaded in the µVision debugger.
 This prevents debugging the wrong code when working with various targets or more instances of µVision.

 Download to Flash downloads code to all memory regions.
-When disabled, the debugger does not download code to the memory Address Range defined under Programming Algorithms.
+When disabled, the debugger does not download code to the memory Address Range defined under Target Driver Settings - Programming Algorithm".
 Enable the option if the application is loaded into RAM and the Flash algorithm is defined for the same address range.
 By default, this option is disabled.
 Refer to the knowledgebase article µVision Debugger: Error 57: Illegal Address in Debugger Output Window.

 Related Knowledgebase Articles